yaronf/I-D/STAR/draft-ietf-acme-star.md

 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorization.

-Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
+Other than that, the ACME protocol flows as normal between DNO and CA.
+In particular, DNO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
 Per normal ACME processing, the DNO is given back an Order ID for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if